CSIS-iLab/southbound/src/content/about.md

         * <div><img src="https://res.cloudinary.com/csisideaslab/image/upload/v1560810489/southbound/Matthew_Funaiole.jpg" class="download__image" alt="Author Photo"></div>
           <div><h4>Matthew P. Funaiole</h4>
             <p>Fellow, China Power Project</p>
             <p>Matthew P. Funaiole is a fellow with the China Power Project at CSIS where he works on projects pertaining to Chinese foreign and security policy, cross-Strait relations, and the broader Asia-Pacific security architecture.
-He is the principal researcher for the ChinaPower website, which uses data visualization and written analysis to unpack the complexity of China’s rise.
+He is the principal researcher for the <a href="https://chinapower.csis.org" target="_blank">ChinaPower website</a>, which uses data visualization and written analysis to unpack the complexity of China’s rise.
 Prior to CSIS, Dr. Funaiole taught at the University of Saint Andrews in Scotland, where he also completed his doctoral research.</p></div>
   special_thanks:
     index: 4
     component: one-column